SW2 Polymetallic Project (PGE/V/Ti/Fe/Cu/Ni/Co) - Wyoming

 Globally, most layered mafic-ultramafic intrusive complexes are enriched in PGE near the base and relatively depleted in PGE within the upper layers of the intrusive complex.
 The previous operator first identified the upper mineralized horizons, and completed l6 drill holes.
 By the time the covered lowest mineralized horizon with the most robust geophysical signature was identified, the gods of upper management, through their irrefutable wisdom, had irrevocably decided to terminate the project.
 Therefore, although the lowest layered stratigraphy should be a priority, there has been no significant work attempted on the lowest cumulate horizon.
 The entire eastern half of the SW2 holdings has had absolutely no drilling, despite the large amplitude (5000+ nanotesla), laterally extensive ground magnetic anomalies detected there.

-In 1989, after several seasons of drilling at the Lake Owen Complex, a preliminary appraisal (non 43-101 compliant) of the grade and tonnage of the V/Fe/Ti oxide mineralization was made by the operator.
-Their work suggested the presence of about 1.4 billion tons of surface mineable oxide cumulates having a 1989 value of $23/ton as magnetite and ilmenite in four layers ranging in thickness from about 90-240 meters.
-That conclusion was based upon over 1200 sample analyses.
+In 1989, after several seasons of drilling at the Lake Owen Complex, a preliminary appraisal (non 43-101 compliant) of the grade and tonnage of the V/Fe/Ti oxide mineralization was made by the previous operator.
+Their work suggested the presence of about 1.4 billion tons (1.25 billion tonnes) of surface mineable oxide cumulates having a 1989 value of $23/ton as magnetite and ilmenite in four layers ranging in thickness from about 90-240 meters.
+That conclusion was based partially upon over 1200 sample analyses.
 Since then, no exploration efforts have been focused on further sub-surface evaluation of the oxide cumulates.
 Although the 1989 resource appraisal is certainly preliminary and admittedly tentative in nature, plus perhaps optimistic, it does provide an idea of the magnitude of this mineral occurrence.
 Further, the lowest zone of cumulate iron oxide mineralization was not yet discovered when the preliminary resource appraisal was generated.
 Since it has the most robust geophysical signature of any of the zones over a 6 km+ strike length, one might assume that, if it was discovered prior to 1989, it could conceivably have pushed the 1989 preliminary resource appraisal up into the 2 billion ton range.
+Finally, when the previous operator completed an early summary report in 1989, iron or prices (62% Fe) were only US$12/tonne.
+As of 2021, iron ore prices (62% Fe) are in excess of US$150/tonne.
+It is possible that this price appreciation could have a major positive impact on project economics.

 Castle Creek Project – Idaho